alquin97/md_membrane_class/practical/README.md

 cd ../popc+chl
 ```

-Now we're going to simulate a membrane with a ratio of 1 cholesterol molecule per 3 of POPC.
-Create the membrane with packmol-memgen to begin with:
+In this case, we are going to simulate a membrane with a ratio of 1:3 cholesterol molecules per POPC.
+Create the membrane with PACKMOL-Memgen with the apropiate input flags.

 ```
 packmol-memgen --lipids POPC:CHL1 --ratio 3:1 --distxy_fix 75
 ```

-Check how it looks like again with `vmd`.
-Spot where the cholesterol molecules are.
+Visualize the system (in VMD or PyMOL) and spot the cholesterol molecules.

+> Note: We are gonna skip the system preparation that we did before for the just POPC membrane.
+If you attempt to run the same preparation protocol for the POPC+CHL membrane, consider that there must be two instances of lipid [ moleculetype ] (one for POPC and one for CHL) in the GROMACS .top file, each with their corresponding positional restraints for the equilibration.

-In the same OneDrive link provided before there's also a 100 ns simulation of a similar POPC+CHL membrane system.
+In the same shared folder provided before you will find a 100 ns simulation of a similar POPC+CHL membrane system.
 Repeat the previous analysis to measure the membrane thickness and APL, and compare those to the POPC-only membrane.

+> Hint: Now there are two molecule types contributing to the head groups.

 ```
 gmx make_ndx -f system_equi3.gro -o fatslim.ndx<<EOF